prof-tallman/csc228/internet/how_the_internet_works_packetization.md

 Break the students up into groups of three or four students.
 Hand each group a set of *four* postcards that contain a letter, with each postcard holding one or two sentences.
 Each group can receive the same message or there can be a different version for each group.
 The letter should be written such that it's not completely clear what order the cards should be placed in.
 Four postcards is ideal because it would be easy to put them all onto a single slide that is displayed for all the students to see at once.

 **Note:** The order of the postcard sentences is purposely ambiguous.
-However, try to avoid resolve the ordering problem too fully here; students will return to this issue in a future lesson.
+However, try to avoid fully resolving the ordering problem in this lesson; students will return to the packet-ordering issue in a future lesson.

 ### Postcard Contents ###